Taking from the past and present, Parisian-based artist and designer Léa Augereau highlights commanding and confident female figures in her work.

 After carving out her own career in the art world, Léa perhaps herself is a shining example of the women she strives to depict in her painting.
 In addition to painting, she’s also a designer with her own fashion label.
 On the surface, it’s a logical step for somebody with a background in painting, art and design as Augereau, but she admits it was more of a natural progression, rather than a conscious decision.

 She’s begun to intertwine her painting into fashion.
 After working a few years in clothing production, she began experimenting with different techniques of manufacturing and painting the clothing.
 Ethereal “It seems me that it can be beautiful, and also mix my two passions,” she says.
-Most recently, Léa has taken her expressions and conveying them onto blankets as an another way of mixing art and fabric.
+Most recently, Léa has taken her expressions and conveying them onto blankets as another way of mixing art and fabric.

 Whatever the medium may be, Léa strives to mix her passions to create a form of expression that depicts the modern woman confident and alive.